Coat of arms of Montreal: National symbols

 The five flora designs found upon the shield are traditional national symbols in their own right, with each one alluding to a specific historical device used by a state or nation.

-The fleur de lys was long used by the French Royal Houses, such as the House of Bourbon, in their coat of arms and was found upon the national flag of the French during the time Montreal was founded, and was also used as a mark of honour or favour by the King of France.
+The Fleur-de-lis has long used by the French royal houses, such as the House of Bourbon, in their coat of arms and was found upon the national flag of the French during the time Montreal was founded, and was also used as a mark of honour or favour by the King of France.
 The first European settlers in possession of the Island of Montreal hailed from France, and thus are represented by this symbol.

 The Red Rose of Lancaster was used as a symbol of the English Royal House of Lancaster, and has become a symbol of the English people as well.

 Traditionally known as a trefoil, the shamrock was a symbol to early Irish Christians of the trinity.
 It has endured to become a symbol of the Irish people.

 Found in various folklore of the Scots since Roman times, the thistle has also been long used in the compartment of the Scottish royal coat of arms, and has been symbolic of the Scottish people long before heraldry.

 The white pine symbolizes the Indigenous Peoples and stands for Peace and Harmony.
-It also represents the Circle of Life and the council fire — a place for meeting and dialogue for the First Nations.
+It also represents the Circle of Life and the council fire – a place for meeting and dialogue for the First Nations.